-THE NEW YORK STANDARD: PEOPLE V. DEBOUR (1976)
+PART IV: THE NEW YORK STANDARD: PEOPLE V. DEBOUR (1976)

 People v.
 DeBour is an important case for many reasons.
 The case outlines four levels of police encounters and defines the amount of information an officer must have for each level.
 In creating the four-tiered analysis, the New York Court in DeBour expanded on Terry, which dealt with the narrow issue of a possible crime in progress, in comparison to DeBour, which as you will see, began as a simple request for information.

 The Court went beyond what the Supreme Court addressed in Terry, which held that an encounter that results in an actual "stop" or detention is entitled to Fourth Amendment protection.
 In New York, under DeBour, there are additional restrictions placed upon encounters between the police and the public in situations that do not rise to the level of a Terry stop.
 Thus, DeBour created a more restrictive interpretation of a police officer's authority to confront and question citizens.

 Facts: At 0015 hours, two police officers assigned to a foot-post were patrolling a deserted residential street in Brooklyn when they noticed someone walking in their direction.
 The area was notable for a high incidence of narcotics-related activity.
 As the solitary figure came within 40 feet of the officers, he crossed the street.
 The officers followed and waited for the man to reach them.
 When he did, one of the officers asked him what he was doing in the neighborhood.
 The man, later identified as DeBour, nervously replied that he had just parked his car and was walking home.
-The officer noticed a waist-high bulge in DeBour's jacket.
-The officer asked DeBour to unzip his jacket and when he complied, the officer noticed a revolver in his waistband.
+The officer then asked DeBour for identification.
+As DeBour answered that he had none, the officer noticed a waist-high bulge in DeBour's jacket.
+The officer proceeded to recover a revolver from DeBour's waistband.
 DeBour was arrested and charged with possession of the firearm.